Elote, Mexican street corn, is a sublime side dish made with corn that will make you come back for more and more.

 - Before placing the corn cubs on the grill, cut off some of the husks overhanging at the cob’s tip.
 This will prevent catching on fire while grilling them.

 - I use my Lodge Grill Pan when grilling, outside or with an inside grill.
 Ensure you turn the corn in the husk occasionally and uniformly to char it evenly and not burn the kernels underneath them.
-Keep a keen eye over the grill, as you do not want them to catch on fire.
+Keep a keen eye over the grill; you do not want them to catch fire.
 Medium-high heat, preferably.

 - Use good ventilation too.
 It can get smoky rather quickly in your kitchen.